 Maple used an innovative approach to install a louvred plant screen at the new Menai Science Park hub on Anglesey.

 A complex and time-critical build schedule required us to be on and off site as quickly as possible.
 So, instead of the traditional method of attaching individual lengths of louvres to a frame on site, we used a modular system when installing this plant screen.

-Louvred screens for the rooftop area were created as large panels at our in-house production facility, lifted into place and clipped together.
+Louvred screens for the rooftop area were created as large panels at our in-house production facility, lifted into place and clipped together on site.
 As a result, installation was quicker and less disruptive than the traditional method of louvre installation, and helped the project team open Wales’s first science park on time and on budget in March 2018.

-A similar blend of practically and aesthetics was required when Maple returned to site to install more than 150 interior blinds ― many of which, at high level, were electronically controlled.
+A similar blend of practicality and aesthetics was required when Maple returned to site to install more than 150 interior blinds ― many of which, at high level, were electrically controlled.